bcgov/bctw-api/bctw-api/doc/bctw_roles_and_permissions.md

 * the manager can only submit requests for animals they own or have edit permission to.
 * the manager must know the email address of the users they want to give access to - unlike an admin, they cannot see a list of all BCTW users in the system.
 * they can choose from _observer_, _editor_, and _manager_ permission types.
-* owner can somehow see a list of past requests
+* manager can somehow see a list of past requests
 * This workflow is initiated in the Manage -> Delegation Request page
 * If an admin denies a request, the manager will receive an email with the reason why it was denied.
 * An email is not generated if the request was granted.